theNewDynamic/oregonsadventurecoast.com/content/adventure/hiking-walking.md

 ## Oregon Coast Trail *(Sunset Bay to Cape Arago)*

 Take Cape Arago Highway west from Charleston and you’ll find four miles of trails (one way) that trace a path along one of Oregon’s most spectacular stretches of coastline.
 From Sunset Bay, the trail winds around the coastal bluffs, offering spectacular views of the rugged, cliff-lined Pacific Ocean.
 It then runs past Shore Acres Botanical Gardens and the Simpson Reef viewing area before ending at the captivating Cape Arago State Park.
-[Visit the Oregon Coast Trail website *(Sunset Bay to Cape Arago,*](https://www.oregon.gov/oprd/PARKS/Pages/OCT_main.aspx) *Segment 7*[*)*](https://www.oregon.gov/oprd/PARKS/Pages/OCT_main.aspx).
-[Click here for a trail map](https://shoreacres.net/wp-content/uploads/2016/06/Trail-Map-Card-2016-web.pdf).
+[Visit the Oregon Coast Trail website *(Sunset Bay to Cape Arago,*](https://www.oregon.gov/oprd/PARKS/Pages/OCT_main.aspx) *Segment 7*[*)*](https://www.oregon.gov/oprd/PARKS/Pages/OCT_main.aspx). <a href="/img/State-Parks-and-Hiking-Brochure.pdf" target="_blank" rel="noopener">Click here for a trail map</a>.

 ### Know Before You Go